 Clinical Processes will provide a base of knowledge and fundamental skills needed for beginning supervised clinical practice.
 This course will review the basic aspects of delivery of treatment services for communication disorders, including communication skills, interpersonal skills, behavioral management skills, intervention strategies and processes, data management, and clinical writing skills.
 Emphasis will be placed on basic clinical intervention processes common to a variety of disorder areas.
-Prerequisite/s: None injury, and dementia.
-Prerequisite/s: None.
+Prerequisite/s: SLP 6011, SLP 6020, SLP 6060, and SLP 6070